Skip to Main Content

 You have found an article, an image, or a video that perfectly illustrates or encapsulates an insight you want to share with others.
 That article, image, or video is most likely someone else's intellectual property, so you want to be sure you are not infringing on that person's rights by sharing their work.
 How do you do this?

-• it is comprised solely of facts, ideas, short phrases
+• comprised solely of facts, ideas, short phrases

-• its copyright term has lapsed and not been renewed
+• copyright term has lapsed and not been renewed

-• it was produced by an employee of the federal government
+• produced by an employee of the federal government

 Do a Fair Use analysis